Located in subregion/area: Vallée de la Marne / Grande Vallée de la Marne

 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.

 - Georges Clément (NM), a producer that is found both in Mutigny and in Mareuil-sur-Aÿ (where the cellar is located) since 1996.
+Georges Lheureux created the name by combining the first names of his two grandfathers.
 Has access to vineyards in Aÿ, Mareuil-sur-Aÿ, Mutigny, Avenay-Val-d’Or, Bisseuil, Hautvillers, Le Mesnil-sur-Oger, Tauxières, and Verzy, among others.
+Information from 2011 indicates 8 ha of vineyards.
 The Champagnes are also sold under the brands:

 - Henry de Valbert, also written de Valbert.